tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 1. **None of these laws is hardwired.** It's easy to find examples where relative-value effects go in the opposite direction to that predicted by each of the laws above.
 Each of the papers listed above are only able to give the impression of unifying many observed effects by selective use of the evidence, selective use of predictions, or inconsistent interpretation of the laws that they propose.

 2. However **each of these laws has intuitive appeal because it fits a rational inference in certain situations.** For example in some subset of cases the range of values *is* a good informative cue about the value of that attribute.
-However this is only true inside that subset, and when we step outside, the law stops working, and instead behaviour is governed by the inference (and this explains where the counterexamples come from, as in the previous point).
-Each of these laws (range, magnitude, etc.) are given at the wrong level: we *cannot* meaningfully predict comparison effects just from the distribution of quantities on each dimension, we need to know something about the context to see what people usually infer.
+However this is only true inside that subset, and when we step outside, the law stops working, and instead behaviour is governed by the inference (and this explains where the counterexamples mentioned in the previous point come from).
+Each of these laws (range, magnitude, etc.) are specified at the wrong level: we *cannot* meaningfully predict comparison effects just from the distribution of quantities on each dimension, we need to know something about the context to see what kind of inference is at work.

 3. Despite all this, **relative-value effects are *not* entirely rational inferences.** We know that because many of the effects still work even when people are aware that there is no ground for the inference -- e.g. when the choice set is generated randomly.
 The inferences are performed *pre-consciously* -- the inferences are baked into instincts, that we can't suppress, but none of the laws listed above does a good job of summarizing those instincts.